ownriver/Railway-Track-Defect-Detection-System/README.md

-# Railway Track Defect Detection System (SIH 1584)
+# Railway Track Defect Detection System

 **Dual Cross-Verifying Geo-Marking System** for railway track defect detection.
 This advanced system integrates both microphone-based and ultrasonic transmitter-receiver setups to provide robust and accurate monitoring.
 The data is used by the AI model that is integrated to the Cloud server and thereby automatically detects and geo-marks the defects detected.
 The defect data is encrypted for better security and can only be accessed by select individuals.